kirsenky/unk_repo/test/README.md

 1. Install Postgress (if not installed)
    - run as postgress user commands:
      ${deployment_folder}/test/db/scripts/create.bat
-     !!! if you installing on unix you need to create simiar bash script Then you will be asked to input password for users: postgres - superuser under which account we can create test user for our purposes and add UUID extension. test - regular user created by create.bat with password which you can see in create.bat.
+     !!! if you run on unix you need to create similar bash script(s) After run script above you will be asked to input password for users: postgres - superuser under which account we can create test user for our purposes and add UUID extension. test - regular user created by create.bat with password which you can see in create.bat.
                    This user is used to build and run tests.